adriancodes/ccapi/README.md

 # DESIGN NOTES

 * I created this API using Rails with the ```--api``` flag since the API is not going to use any browser functions.
-* I'm suing RSpec for testing the API calls
+* I'm using RSpec for testing the API calls
 * I deployed this application to AWS Elastic Beanstalk with a PostgreSQL RDS for the backend
 * I decided to let the user enter the dates using the same format found in the CSV file but I transform them in the application.
 * Since this is for testing purposes, I did not impliment any security features or API versioning schemes.